Please scroll down page for: -

 Marine Concern was formed shortly after finding this dead seal pup.
-As associated NGO, Hebridean Partnership submitted the first EC complaint against the UK Authorities, Marine Concern submitted the second.
-The Scottish governements action and that of its Agencies were despicable.
-It is our opinion that Scotland's marine protection is little more than a paperwork exercise, hense the need for sites such as this, please share far and wide;-
+An associated NGO, Hebridean Marine National Park Partnership submitted the first EC complaint against the UK Authorities, Marine Concern submitted the second.
+The Scottish governments action and that of its Agencies were despicable.
+It is our opinion that Scotland's marine protection is little more than a paperwork exercise, hence the need for websites such as this, please share far and wide;-

 People Power works, but people need to be informed.